pantheon-systems/documentation/source/content/dns-providers/namecheap.md

 Keep this page open and log in to your [Namecheap account](https://www.namecheap.com/myaccount/login.aspx) in a new tab before you continue.

+## Verify the Domain to Add HTTPS
-Note that when entering the value for the Name/Host, the bare domain and trailing dot (".") must be removed from the value provided by Pantheon.
+When entering the value for the Name/Host, the bare domain and trailing dot (".") must be removed from the value provided by Pantheon.
 For example, the value entered in the **Name/Host** field for the Namecheap Advanced DNS configuration should look like `_name-sample`, or in the case of a subdomain `_name-sample.subdomain` where the subdomain is replaced with a specific subdomain.

+Click **Verify Ownership**.

+You can skip verification.
+Click **Skip without HTTPS**.
+By skipping, you will get a browser warning until Pantheon automatically provisions HTTPS, which takes approximately one hour after going live.

 ## Configure DNS Records on Namecheap